zowe/docs-site/docs/user-guide/configure-zos-system.md

 # Configuring the z/OS system for Zowe

-Learn how to configure the z/OS system for Zowe.
-Before you begin, check the following table to understand which steps you need to perform based on your settings.
+To deploy Zowe server-side components on z/OS, it is neceassary to configure the z/OS system for Zowe.
+As a security administrator, review the following table before you start z/OS system configuration for Zowe to determine which steps you need to perform based on your settings.

+**Required role: Security administrator**

 Configuration step | Purpose |
 ---| ---|